bios42eth/talenlayer-id-report/main.md

 Solidity 0.8 is used, then no check are necessary for under/overflows.
 1 math issue found.
 See findings.md

-### Centralization:
-Upgradable: high risk - give ownership to a DAO or multisig wallet.

 ### msg.sender scope
 Scope for msg.sender and \_msgSender() has been checked and seems correctly used : it's only called in constructors, modifiers or external functions.
 The only usage in an internal function is in TalentLayerArbitrator::loc:127.